DETAILED ACTION

 Claims 1-3, 5, and 8-12 are rejected under 35 U.S.C.
 103 as being unpatentable over Ciccone et al. (USPGPub 2018/0125567) in view of Hsu et al. (USPGPub 2019/0133676).

-Re Claim 1, Ciccone teaches an electrosurgical device (10) (Ciccone Figs. 3-5), comprising: a handle (28) coupled to an elongated introducer member (12) extending about a central axis to a working end (68) (as seen in Ciccone Fig. 5), wherein the elongated introducer member (12) has an outer surface that defines an introducer envelope (as seen in Ciccone Fig. 5); an RF loop electrode (46) carried at a distal end of a cutting sleeve (42) extending through a bore in the elongated introducer member to the handle (28) (Ciccone ¶ 0067-0068, 0071; Figs. 4-5); an actuator (32) in the handle (28) adapted for moving the RF loop electrode (46) between a first position within the introducer envelope (as seen in Ciccone Fig. 11) and at least one second position (Ciccone Fig. 5) radially outward from the introducer envelope (Ciccone ¶ 0074-0075); a first drive motor (30) in the handle (28) configured to rotate the cutting sleeve (42) (Ciccone ¶ 0068, 0072-0073, 0077-0085 - wherein motor is being interpreted broadly to mean anything that converts one form of energy into mechanical motion); a second motor drive (32) in the handle (28) configured for axial extension and retraction of the cutting sleeve (42) from a distal end of the bore of the elongated introducer member (12) (Ciccone ¶ 0068, 0103 - wherein motor is being interpreted broadly to mean anything that converts one form of energy into mechanical motion), and wherein the RF loop electrode (46) cuts a spiral path in a tissue upon actuation of the first motor drive (30) and the second motor drive (32) (Ciccone ¶ 0077-0085).
+Re Claim 1, Ciccone teaches an electrosurgical device (10) (Ciccone Figs. 3-5), comprising: a handle (28) coupled to an elongated introducer member (12) extending about a central axis to a working end (68) (as seen in Ciccone Fig. 5), wherein the elongated introducer member (12) has an outer surface that defines an introducer envelope (as seen in Ciccone Fig. 5); a cutting sleeve (42) extending through a bore in the elongate introducer member (12) to the handle (28) (Ciccone Fig. 4; ¶ 0067); an RF loop electrode (46) at a distal end of the cutting sleeve (42) (Ciccone ¶ 0067-0068, 0071; Figs. 4-5); an electrode shaft (as seen in Ciccone Fig. 5; ¶ 0067 - connected at its proximal end to cable 20) extending through the cutting sleeve (42), wherein the RF loop electrode (46) is at a distal end of the electrode shaft (as can be seen in embodiment of Ciccone Fig. 2C); an actuator (32) in the handle (28) adapted for moving the RF loop electrode (46) between a first position within the introducer envelope (as seen in Ciccone Fig. 11) and at least one second position (Ciccone Fig. 5) radially outward from the introducer envelope (Ciccone ¶ 0074-0075); a first drive motor (30) in the handle (28) coupled to a proximal end of the electrode shaft and configured to rotate the electrode shaft (Ciccone Claim 4; ¶ 0068, 0072-0073, 0077-0085 - wherein motor is being interpreted broadly to mean anything that converts one form of energy into mechanical motion); a second motor drive (32) in the handle (28) configured for axial extension and retraction of the RF loop electrode (46) from a distal end of the bore of the elongated introducer member (12) (Ciccone ¶ 0068, 0103 - wherein motor is being interpreted broadly to mean anything that converts one form of energy into mechanical motion), and wherein the RF loop electrode (46) cuts a spiral path in a tissue upon actuation of the first motor drive (30) and the second motor drive (32) (Ciccone ¶ 0077-0085).

-However, Ciccone fails to teach wherein the first motor is powered by an electrical source and comprises a first encoder motor configured to send signals to a controller; and wherein the second motor is powered by an electrical source and comprises a second encoder motor configured to send the signals to the controller.
-Hsu teaches an electrosurgical device (400) comprising an RF electrode (425) and a handle (416) (Hsu Fig. 8), a first motor drive in the handle (416), wherein the first motor drive is powered by an electrical source and comprises a first encoder motor configured to send signals to a controller (Hsu ¶ 0081); a second motor drive in the handle (416), wherein the second motor drive is powered by the electrical source and comprises a second encoder motor configured to send signals to the controller (Hsu ¶ 0081-0088), the configuration for precision control of the RF electrode (Hsu ¶ 0081-0088).
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have configured the first motor and second motor of Hsu such that the first motor is powered by an electrical source and comprises a first encoder motor configured to send signals to a controller; and wherein the second motor is powered by an electrical source and comprises a second encoder motor configured to send the signals to the controller, such a motor configuration as disclosed by Hsu for precision control of the RF electrode (Hsu ¶ 0081-0088).
+However, Ciccone fails to teach wherein the first motor is powered by an electrical source and comprises a first encoder motor configured to send a first plurality of signals to a controller; and wherein the second motor is powered by an electrical source and comprises a second encoder motor configured to send a second plurality of signals to the controller.
+Hsu teaches an electrosurgical device (400) comprising an RF electrode (425) and a handle (416) (Hsu Fig. 8), a first motor drive in the handle (416), wherein the first motor drive is powered by an electrical source and comprises a first encoder motor configured to send a first plurality of signals to a controller (Hsu ¶ 0081); a second motor drive in the handle (416), wherein the second motor drive is powered by the electrical source and comprises a second encoder motor configured to send a second plurality of signals to the controller (Hsu ¶ 0081-0088), the configuration for precision control of the RF electrode (Hsu ¶ 0081-0088).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have configured the first motor and second motor of Hsu such that the first motor is powered by an electrical source and comprises a first encoder motor configured to send a first plurality of signals to a controller; and wherein the second motor is powered by an electrical source and comprises a second encoder motor configured to send a second plurality of signals to the controller, such a motor configuration as disclosed by Hsu for precision control of the RF electrode (Hsu ¶ 0081-0088).

 Re Claim 2, Ciccone in view of Hsu teach all of the limitations of Claim 1.
 Ciccone further teaches wherein the spiral path includes at least one 360° rotation of the cutting sleeve (42) and RF loop electrode (46) (Ciccone ¶ 0068, 0072-0073, 0077-0085).